 The leniency applicant was granted full immunity, avoiding a total fine of €285 million ($321.8 million).
 All but one of the other banks subsequently applied for leniency and benefited from a reduction for cooperating with the EC.
 Under the EC’s Leniency Program, the EC will grant full immunity to the first cartel participant who reports by its own initiative the illegal activity to the EC and meets other qualifications of the Program.
 Applicants who do not qualify for full immunity may still be eligible to benefit from a partial reduction in any fine if they provide “significant added value” to information already in the EC’s possession and cooperate with the investigation.
 After an investigation begins, subsequent applicants may still be eligible for a reduction of up to 50% of any fine (similar to the Italian system, discussed in the previous article).
 Here, the banks also received an additional 10% fine reduction under the EC’s settlement procedure for acknowledging their participation in the cartel and their liability.
 The addressees of the EC’s decision are now also exposed to possible civil claims for damages by victims of the anticompetitive behavior.

 The fine resolves one of a series of ongoing investigations targeting major banks for anticompetitive conduct in the financial sector, frequently involving the use of professional chatrooms to coordinate with one another.
-As previously discussed here, in January 2019, the EC accused eight banks of exchanging sensitive information and coordinating trading strategies in the European government bonds market.
+As previously discussed in our prior client alert, in January 2019, the EC accused eight banks of exchanging sensitive information and coordinating trading strategies in the European government bonds market.
 In December 2018, the EC announced an investigation into four banks for allegedly coordinating on prices while dealing in secondary trading of U.S. dollar-denominated supranational, sub-sovereign, and agency bonds.

 Settlements in Class Action Antitrust Litigation Approach the $20 Billion Mark for Last Five Years